venkateshwaracholan/blackhole-pseudocode/blackhole-pseudocode/src/system_design/SystemDesignTems.md

         data is sync or async replicated or based on quorom reads and writes https://stackoverflow.com/questions/48434860/master-less-model-in-cassandra-vs-master-slave-model-in-mongodb

+data lineage: Data lineage is the process of tracking the flow of data over time, providing a clear understanding of where the data originated, how it has changed, and its ultimate destination within the data pipeline.

+Data catalogue:
+a data catalog is an organized inventory of data assets in the organization.
+It uses metadata to help organizations manage their data.

+data governance: Data governance means setting internal standards—data policies—that apply to how data is gathered, stored, processed, and disposed of.
+It governs who can access what kinds of data and what kinds of data are under governance.

+data team: Key roles of data team are: provide information and decision support. discover insights and share knowledge. track performance and progress of company products. generate signals and warn if something goes wrong.

 Quorom writes:
     a write is successful when predefined set of replcas ack the write. odd number of nodes help achieve quorom easier